Turtel216/Wango-Game-Engine/README.md

 </ol>

 <h1 id="subject1">About </h1>
-<p>Wango is an easy-to-use 2D game engine designed for the Java programming language.
-Its primary focus is on enabling the rapid development of 2D games with Java, making it an ideal tool for quick iteration and creativity during GameJams.</p>
+<p>Wango is an easy-to-use 2D game engine designed for the Go programming language.
+Its primary focus is on enabling the rapid development of 2D games with Go, making it an ideal tool for quick iteration and creativity during GameJams.</p>

 <h1 id="subject2">Technology Stack</h1>